sarthak-wadhawan/dec-tree/README.md

   ## Functionality
   - Decision Tree Implementation
-    - The DecisionTree class is implements a fit method that grows a decision tree using the provided training data.
+    - The DecisionTree class implements a fit method that grows a decision tree using the provided training data.
 It iteratively selects features and thresholds to split nodes based on criteria like entropy, Gini impurity, or misclassification error.
     - The predict method traverses the decision tree to make predictions for the provided samples.

   - Random Forest Implementation